markcox80/data-flow/doc/schedulers.md

 must provide a `RUN` method.
 A `RUN` method is provided for `FUNCTION` objects which assumes that the function object requires no arguments.

-Runnables can be scheduled using the `SCHEDULE` function
+Runnables are scheduled using the `SCHEDULE` function
 ```lisp
 (schedule scheduler (lambda () (print "here")))
 ```